syncfusion-content/maui-docs/MAUI/Autocomplete/UI-Customization.md

 ### Customize the DropDown Border Color

-The DropDownStroke property is used to modify the border color of dropdown.
+The DropDownStroke property is used to modify the border color of the dropdown.

 {% tabs %}
 {% highlight xaml %}